Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 After you are redirected back to AI Unlimited, you can see that an API key was generated for you.
 **TA: Don't users need to fill in the Step 3 details to view API key?**

 You'll use your API key whenever you create a project in a Jupyter notebook.
-When a new user logs in to [name of workspace service IU], an API key is generated for that user.
+When a new user logs in to the AI Unlimited UI, an API key is generated for that user.

 </details>